OPSB to vote on arming security officers

-NEW ORLEANS (WGNO) – The Orleans Parish School Board is hoping all their security guards will be armed by next school year.
+NEW ORLEANS (WGNO) — Leaders with the Orleans Parish School Board are hoping all their security guards will be armed by next school year.

-During the next school board meeting, board members will vote on approving a cooperative endeavor agreement with the city to allow that, and a big part of the agreement is the New Orleans Police Department.
+During the next school board meeting, board members will vote on approving a cooperative endeavor agreement with the city to allow that, and a big part of the agreement is the New Orleans Police Department (NOPD).

 Interim NOPD Superintendent Michelle Woodfork has the authority to issue special officer weapons commissions.